Informagier/pacoloco/README.md

 # Pacoloco - caching proxy server for pacman
-Pacoloco is a web server that acts if it was an Arch Linux pacman repository.
+Pacoloco is a web server that acts if it was an Arch/Manjaro Linux pacman repository.
-Every time pacoloco server gets a request from user it downloads this file from real Arch Linux mirror and bypasses it to the user.
+Every time pacoloco server gets a request from user it downloads this file from real Arch/Manjaro Linux mirror and bypasses it to the user.
 Additionally pacoloco saves this file to local filesystem cache and serves it to the future users.

 ## How does it help?